Learn · Understand · Build

 How to Link Consents — Base Consent ID (consentGroupId)

-The Base Consent ID (consentGroupId) serves as a persistent reference that links related consents within a TPP's service.
-It allows a common identifier to persist across multiple consents that belong to the same logical group — initiated by the same user and for the same service.
+The Base Consent ID (consentGroupId) is a persistent reference that links related consents within a TPP's service.
+It allows a common identifier to persist across multiple consents that belong to the same logical group — initiated by the same user, for the same service.
+Used to enable a coherent presentation of consent within Consent Management Interfaces (CMIs).

-When Should a Base Consent ID Be Used?
+The four scenarios for a Base Consent ID

 To maintain continuity, the TPP should set the original ConsentId as the BaseConsentId for the new consent.